SciCatProject/documentation/Users/Dashboard/README.md

 ## Dashboard

-The main page of the Data Catalog contains an overview of all datasets you have access to.
+The main page of the Data Catalog contains an overview of all datasets that you have access to.

 ![dashboard](../img/dashboard.png)